 Methicillin-resistant Staphylococcus aureus (MRSA) is bacteria usually spread by contaminated hands.
 In a healthcare setting, such as a hospital, MRSA can cause serious bloodstream infections.

-Arkansas hospitals reported no significant change in MRSA bacteremia between 2013 and 2014.
+New Mexico hospitals reported no significant change in MRSA bacteremia between 2013 and 2014.

-Among the 24 hospitals in Arkansas with enough data to calculate an SIR, 8% had an SIR significantly higher (worse) than 0.87, the value of the national SIR.
+Not enough data to report how many hospitals had an SIR significantly higher (worse) than 0.87, the value of the national SIR.